QuantGov/documentation/docs/corpus.markdown

 The driver serves two important functions.
 First, it specifies how the corpus should be indexed.
 An index is one or more values that, taken together, uniquely identify each document in the corpus.
 An index can be as simple as an id number, or it can be more descriptive.
 For the CFR corpus, each document, representing a single subdivision called a part, is represented by three pieces of metadata: the year of the CFR edition that contains it, the title that contains it, and the part number.

-The names of the components of the index are stored in a module-level constant named `INDEX`, and are always a tuple, even when the index only has one component.
-Thus, for the CFR, `INDEX = ('year', 'title', 'part')`, and for a simple corpus using a document numbering system, `INDEX = ('id',)`.
+The components of the index are named in an argument of the driver's function called `index_labels`.
+They may be passed to the driver constructor by the user, identified by a regex pattern (name pattern corpus driver), or identified by the column names of `index.csv` (index driver).
+(See below for more details on the different kinds of builtin drivers.)
+For example, the CFR driver is passed the argument `index_labels = ['year', 'title', 'part']`.
+A corpus using a simple document numbering system may use `index_label = 'id'`.

-The second important feature of the driver is that it provides a function named `stream.` The `stream` function should return an iterable—in most cases, a generator—that emits the index value (or values) and text of each document in the corpus.
+The second important feature of the driver is that it provides a function named `stream.` The `stream` function should return an iterable (in most cases, a generator) that emits the index value (or values) and text of each document in the corpus.
 Thus, the first item emitted by `driver.stream()` in the CFR corpus might be `(1975, 1, 1), "Text of the 1975 CFR, Title 1, Part 1".`

 Drivers may implement other features (such as only streaming a subset of documents based on the index), but these will be non-standard, and estimators should not expect them as a matter of course.